eddyxwu/ligand-docking/README.md

 # Ligand docking scene in a physics engine

-A coarse-grained simulation of lysozyme catching its sugar substrate.
-Both molecules come from a real crystal structure (PDB 1SFB) — the protein as one bead per residue, the five-ring sugar (penta-NAG) as a flexible bonded chain.
+"A coarse-grained simulation of lysozyme catching its sugar substrate.
+Both molecules come from a real crystal structure (PDB 1SFB), the protein as one bead per residue, the five-ring sugar (penta-NAG) as a flexible bonded chain.
 Pull the sugar out of the binding groove, let physics run, and it finds its way back to where the X-ray says it belongs.
-Nothing is scripted — the docking emerges from a Lennard-Jones potential and shape complementarity alone.
+Nothing is scripted and the docking emerges from a Lennard-Jones potential."

 Video here: https://www.youtube.com/watch?v=kRHA0iAW7RY